unsw-restech/unsw-restech.github.io/docs/software/others.md

    cd $PBS_O_WORKDIR

    module load ansys/2021r1
-   module load intelmpi/2019.6.166
+   module load intelmpi/2021.7.1

    fluent 3d -g -t $NCPUS -i fluent.in > output.out
 ```

 **Ansys on Gadi**

-If you wish to use Ansys on NCI's Gadi, UNSW has a institutional licence that requies you join the relevant software group as detailed in [NCI's documentation](opus.nci.org.au/display/Help/Ansys+Fluent).
+If you have an account on [Gadi](https://nci.org.au/our-services/supercomputing), the Supercomputer located at [NCI](https://nci.org.au/), you can also use Ansys there once you join the on once you have an account.
+UNSW has a institutional licence
+that requies you join the relevant software group as detailed in [NCI's documentation](https://opus.nci.org.au/display/Help/Ansys+Fluent).

 ## Biosciences